Peter Sagan: Retirement

-Nine months after retiring from racing, Sagan entered the Slovakian celebrity dance show Let's Dance, starting in March 2025.
+Nine months after retiring from racing, Sagan entered the Slovak celebrity dance show Let's Dance, starting in March 2025.

 Personal life

 Sagan is a Catholic and met Pope Francis in Vatican City in January 2018.

 Sagan was formerly married to Katarína Smolková.
 They married on 11 November 2015 in Slovakia and resided in Monaco.
-Their first child, Marlon, was born on 25 October 2017.
+They had one child.
 On 18 July 2018, Sagan announced their separation.

 In April 2021, Sagan was drunk, riding as a passenger with his older brother Juraj Sagan in Monaco when the pair were stopped by the police as they were in violation of a curfew due to the COVID-19 pandemic in Monaco.
 The younger Sagan "struggled like a madman" during the incident giving a policeman a minor injury.
 The pair were arrested for violating curfew.
 He later apologised for the incident and was fined €6,600; he stated that he feared he was going to be taken to the hospital against his will and forcibly vaccinated.
 In an interview with Spanish sports publication Marca, Sagan responded to the state of the sport during the COVID-19 pandemic, stating that "without people, cycling is different and worse".

 The asteroid 27896 Tourminator was named by its discoverer, the astrophysicist Adrián Galád, after one of Sagan's nicknames.
 The name Sagan was already taken by the asteroid 2709 Sagan named after the astronomer Carl Sagan.